-Being part of the Kalamazoo County E/MC is a privilege, and each E/MC student must meet the criteria as set by the handbook to remain in the program.
-When a student fails to meet these set criteria, that student will be placed on E/MC academic intervention.
+Being part of the Kalamazoo County E/MC is a privilege, and E/MC students must meet the criteria as set by the handbook to remain in the program.
+When students fail to meet these set criteria, students will be placed on E/MC academic intervention.